 Facebook Groups for Foreigners in Morocco

-Facebook groups which I can personally recommend are:
+Facebook groups that I can personally recommend are:

-- American and English Speaking Women in Morocco (female only)
+- English Speaking Women Living in Morocco (female only)

 - Women Navigating Morocco (female only)